slljack/resume-site-starter/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:

   - title: Software Development Engineer Intern
     company: COSCO Shipping
     company_url: ''
     company_logo: ''
     location: Shanghai
     date_start: '2022-09-01'
     date_end: ''
-  description: |2-
-      Responsibilities include:

-      Developed an algorithm that predicts the ship’s cargo volume given the Draft and the Deadweight tonnage with about 80% accuracy.
+    description: Developed an algorithm that predicts the ship’s cargo volume given the Draft and the Deadweight tonnage with about 80% accuracy.
 Also utilized the algorithm to determine the ship’s loading status and detect the unmarked ports or Floating Storage such as FSO and FPSO.

   - title: Software Development Engineer Intern
     company: Rescond